paulhauner/prophessor/README.md

 Historically, this folder is located at `/var/repo`.

 The `<dir to output diff files>` is arbitrary.
 You will most likely specify this folder as the `<directory of diffs>` folder when running the `load-diffs` prophessor command.

-The date should be specified in this format: `YYYY-MM-DD`
+The dates should be specified in this format: `YYYY-MM-DD`.
+If either date is replaced with a `-`, then the earliest/latest commit will be used.

-Example: `$ python proph.py generate-diffs 2016-09-05 2016-09-27 /var/repo /shared_volume/diffs/`
+Example: `$ python proph.py generate-diffs - 2016-09-27 /var/repo /shared_volume/diffs/`

 ## Notes